nabilf/NLPBasedExpenseClassifier/README.md

 Running the code produces a metrics matrix csv file detailing performance.
 Prediction is around 89 percent accurate using `Gradient Boost`, however `SVM SVC` achieves similar results and would be more efficient and significantly faster .
 Out of curiousity I applied a `Random Forest` ensemble and managed to achieve over 97 percent accuracy, but again the dataset is just much too small for more complex algorithms.

-## What's missing?
+## Currently working on

+More data in order to evaluate necessary preprocessing (Normalization Vs. Standardization, what dimension reduction is needed, etc.) in a real-life implementation.

-In order for this to be evaluated for realistic implementation, it needs testing with a larger dataset in a distributed environment (The intention is to use SPARK).
+Testing with the larger dataset in a distributed environment (The intention is to use SPARK).
 Code and data connection additions/modifications would be needed accordingly.